-Programme

-This will focus on the degree to which the following programme levels have been able to sustain and enhance their academic provision:
+Programme This will focus on the degree to which the following programme levels

-- Pre-degree Certificate/Diploma;
+• Pre-degree Certificate/Diploma;

-- BA, MA;
+BA, MA;

-- MPhil, M.Res, PhD.
+• MPhil, M.Res, PhD, Doctorate.

-Joint

-This may focus on a collaboration between two or more institutions seeking to offer, for example, a joint programme leading to a single academic award or, a compact arrangement between a predegree certificate/diploma and an undergraduate BA programme.
+Joint This may focus on a collaboration between two or more institutions seeking to offer, for example, a joint programme leading to a single academic award or, a compact arrangement between a pre-degree certificate/diploma and an undergraduate BA programme.